israelroldan/kumquat/README.md

     bower install kumquat

-Include `src/kumquat.scss` into your project.
+Include `sass/kumquat-all.scss` into your project.

-If you prefer minfied sources, check the `dist` directory of your installed version.
+If you prefer minfied sources, check the `dist` directory.

 ## Contributing